Poutine Facts, History, and Cultural Importance in Canada

 Yes, there is such a thing as a major league eating contest.
 The idea is to eat as much of a particular food as possible within the shortest amount of time.
 The contests can be stomach churning to watch and are often regarded as a public display of gluttony.
 They are popular, though.

 The eighth annual World Poutine Eating Championship was held in Toronto on October 14th, 2017.
 To our national shame, an American won the contest.
 Carmen Cincotti of New Jersey won the professional division by devouring 20.25 pounds of poutine in ten minutes.
 He doesn't hold the poutine-eating world record, however.
 Joey Chestnut, also an American, claimed the record in 2013 by eating an amazing 25.5 pounds of poutine in ten minutes.
+He won the competition again in 2018 by eating 17.5 pounds of poutine in ten minutes.

 The sight of people trying to eat lots of gooey poutine as fast as possible doesn't sound very attractive to me.
 Neither does its effects on the eaters.
 Still, the contest has at least one important benefit. $50,000 from the proceeds of the 2017 event were given to a charity.
 The event raises funds for charity every year.